nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 ✔ Which bundler would you like to use? · vite
 ✔ Test runner to use for end to end (E2E) tests · cypress ✔ Default stylesheet format · css
-✔ Do you want Nx Cloud to make your CI fast? · Yes
+✔ Set up CI with caching, distribution and test deflaking · github
 ```

 You can choose any bundler you like.
 In this tutorial we're going to use Vite.
 The above command generates the following structure: